dataminer-site/dataminer-site.github.io/_posts/2021-01-25-full-text-search.md

 4. BM25 parameters (we used the default k=1.2 and b=0.75, non-conjunctive)
 5. Which fields were indexed (we used all columns by supplying '\*')

-Retrieval time for each query was between 0.5 and 1.3 seconds on our machine, which will be improved with further improvements to DuckDB.
+Retrieval time for each query was between 0.5 and 1.3 seconds on our machine, which will be improved with further improvements to DataMiner.
 I hope you enjoyed reading this blog, and become inspired to test out the extension as well!